Frikanalen/atemkontroll/README.md

 The following API endpoints are provided by the microservice:

 All endpoints require a valid session cookie, checked against toches.
-Currently only 1 M/E bus is supported, and only aux 2 is supported.
+Currently only 1 M/E bus is supported, and only AUX 1 is supported.

 For source IDs, consult the excellent [SKAARHOJ documentation](https://www.skaarhoj.com/discover/blackmagic-atem-switcher-protocol#:~:text=Commands-,VIDEOSRC,-Array).

 - `GET /program`: Retrieves the current program input of the video mixer.
 - `GET /preview`: Retrieves the current preview input of the video mixer.
-- `GET /aux/2`: Retrieves the input source of AUX 2 on the ATEM video mixer.
+- `GET /aux/1`: Retrieves the input source of AUX 1 on the ATEM video mixer.

 GET response body schema:
    ```javascript